 Does the project lead to an internship or full-time offer?

 Beacon can in no way guarantee any form of position with the client or Beacon.
-That said, clients have historically been impressed with Fellows' work and have offered paid and unpaid internships.

 What is the relationship between me and my Project Lead?

 The Project Lead is there to guide you and your group through the project.
 They are also there to teach you consulting best practices and about the consulting industry.
 They are a professional teaching/leading figure for you and your group.

 What will the housing accommodations be like?

 Although housing varies by location and session, and could be a university dorm, an apartment, or international student housing.
 It could also be in the center of the city or on the outskirts.
 Fellows can expect to have one or two roommates.

 There is no finite number of students we accept.
 As an educational institution, we hope to include as many students as possible.
 Therefore, we accept all qualified persons, meaning that you compete only against yourself.
 So long as an applicant is professional, serious about business, and rightly motivated to participate in the Fellowship, he/she has a strong likelihood of being accepted.

 This pays for the program’s operations, housing, excursions, access to Project Leads from top firms, etc.

 Beacon is an investment like any other.
 The returns are both immediate and long-term: get the immediate joy of being abroad and working on a challenging project, and also leverage the experience for future internships and jobs.